 Instructions

-- Remove the dough and butter block from the fridge.
+- Place the beurrage inside the détrempe: Remove the dough and butter block from the fridge.
 Lightly dust a work surface then roll out the dough to double the size of the butter and place the butter block on half of the rolled-out pastry.
 Try and leave a little gap at the edge.
 Fold the pastry over the butter block then seal the edges by pushing around the edges with your finger.
 Fold any excess pastry underneath the butter block until you have a square securely around the butter block.

-- Roll the dough out longways to around 25cm length and 16cm width then fold over a quarter of the pastry then fold the remaining pastry on top.
+- Give the dough the first fold: Roll the dough out longways to around 25cm length and 16cm width then fold over a quarter of the pastry then fold the remaining pastry on top.
 Turn the dough 90 degrees and roll it out again then repeat the folding.
 Place the dough back in the fridge for around 2 hours then repeat the roll out and fold process around 3 – 4 more times, refrigerating for 2 hours between each set of folds.

 - After the last fold, refrigerate the dough for around 2 hours before rolling out and using for your puff pastry recipe.